Third culture kid: Origins

-In 1984, author and researcher Norma McCaig used the term global nomad, in order to take into account that the child's situation was as a result of a parent or parents' career or life choice(s).
+In 1984, author, researcher and former missionary kid (MK) Norma McCaig suggested the closely related concept global nomad, in order to take into account that the child's situation was as a result of a parent or parents' career or life choice(s).

 Kay Branaman Eakin, the former education counselor for the United States Department of State, worked with American families returning to the United States after having lived abroad.
 She described a TCK as "someone who, as a child, has spent a significant period of time in one or more culture(s) other than his or her own, thus integrating elements of those cultures and their own birth culture, into a third culture."

-David C. Pollock and Ruth Van Reken pioneered the TCK profile with the publishing of their book, Growing Up Among Worlds (first edition 1999), which brought to light the emotional and psychological realities that come with the TCK journey, often resulting in feelings of rootlessness and grief but also an increased confidence and ability to interact with many cultures.
+David C. Pollock and Ruth Van Reken pioneered the TCK profile with the publishing of their book, Third Culture Kids: The Experience of Growing Up Among Worlds (first edition 1999), which brought to light the emotional and psychological realities that come with the TCK journey, often resulting in feelings of rootlessness and grief but also an increased confidence and ability to interact with many cultures.
+Both Pollock and Van Reken had personal experiences in the missionary community, Van Reken had been a MK herself in Nigeria.
 Their definition of what it means to be a TCK is widely referenced: "[A] person who has spent a significant part of his or her developmental years outside the parents' culture.
 The TCK builds relationships to all of the cultures, while not having full ownership in any.
 Although elements from each culture are assimilated into the TCK's life experience, the sense of belonging is in relationship to others of the same background."
 Through interviews and personal writings, this seminal work explored the challenges and benefits that TCKs encounter.
 Later editions widened the net to discuss the experiences of CCKs (cross-cultural kids) who may be immigrants, international adoptees or the children of biracial or bicultural parents.